Quick Start

 What You've Learned

-How to create a HORUS project The Node trait pattern Using Hub for communication Running multiple nodes with a Scheduler Sending and receiving messages
+How to create a HORUS project The Node trait pattern Using Topic for communication Running multiple nodes with a Scheduler Sending and receiving messages

 Ready for More?